-Zucchini spears that are seasoned with Parmesan and herbs and baked to tender perfection, oven Roasted Zucchini is the kind of no-brainer vegetable side dish that you’ll make first from summer necessity.
+Zucchini spears that are seasoned with Parmesan and herbs and roasted to tender perfection, oven baked zucchini is the kind of no-brainer vegetable side dish that you’ll make first from summer necessity.

 While every now and then I want to get more creative or indulgent with my sides (ahem, Bacon Wrapped Asparagus), most of the time, I want side dishes that are quick to prep, healthy, and will go well with a variety of dishes.

 Roasted Zucchini is just that sort of recipe.

 The beauty of this recipe is its simplicity.
 Don’t overthink it!
 I’ve included a few basic steps, plus tips for you to vary up the spices if you’re feeling frisky.

 To roast a medley of vegetables, and for more tips and seasoning suggestions, check out my ultimate guide to Oven Roasted Vegetables.

 - Start by trimming off the ends of your zucchini and slicing it lengthwise into quarters.
 I like to call this the “spear” approach.